Benefits Of Playing Chess: Does Playing Chess Makes You Smarter?

-Do not worry, because against popular beliefs to be a good player at playing chess all it takes is the right training and the time to study strategies and discipline, in fact, you’re good at it if you dedicate time like in most sports.
+Do not worry, because against popular beliefs to be a good player at playing chess, all it takes is the right training and the time to study strategies and discipline, in fact, you’re good at it if you dedicate time like in most sports.

-Anyways, moving those knights and rooks about has been found in at least more than one research to increase a person’s intelligence quotient and to be able to control emotions better (e.g. getting less angry, sad, etc.)
+Anyway, moving those knights and rooks about has been found in at least more than one research to increase a person’s intelligence quotient and to be able to control emotions better (e.g. getting less angry, sad, etc.)

 2. It Aids in the Prevention of Alzheimer’s Disease